Tampa Chapter 7 Bankruptcy Attorney

 Specific information includes, but are not limited to, a list of your creditors, the amount of each debt you have, the amount and frequency of both you and your spouse’s income streams, a list of all your properties including personal objects, and a list of all your family’s reasonable and necessary expenses every month.

 Listing and compiling your documents can be a very painstaking process.
-To avoid being prone to mistakes and missed information, Oldham & Smith’s Tampa Chapter 7 bankruptcy attorneys can guide you through this entire grueling process.
+To avoid being prone to mistakes and missed information, Florida Bankruptcy Attorneys’s Tampa Chapter 7 bankruptcy attorneys can guide you through this entire grueling process.